Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 ### Bugfixes
 - fixed a bug in the Date-Picker so our customers can use named-dates such as "tomorrow"
 - fixed a bug in our OpenAPI specification for the Import-Lexicon API
-- fixed a bug where the GoTo Flow Node auto-selects "Start"-Node each time the Node Edit Panel will be visited
+- fixed a bug where the Go To Flow Node auto-selects "Start"-Node each time the Node Edit Panel will be visited
 - fixed a problem in our sidebar where e.g. the build menu sits
 - fixed a bug where the main/attached-Flow priority setting was broken